-The Old Guard's 1st Battalion conducts military ceremonies to honor our fallen comrades and instill confidence in our civilian leaders and the American people in the professionalism of the U.S. Army.
-On order, 1st Battalion deploys companies into theater to defeat enemy forces in support of the Global War on Terrorism.
+The Old Guard's 1st Battalion (One Legion) conducts memorial affairs in Arlington National Cemetery to honor our fallen comrades as well as military ceremonies in the National Capital Region to instill confidence in our civilian leaders, foreign partners, and the American people in the professionalism of the U.S. Army.
+On order, 1st Battalion supports local authorities in defense of the nation's capital and in times of national emergency.